brandseye/brandseyer2/README.md

 License
 =======

-This library is licensed under the MIT, and is copyright Brandseye PTY (LTD).
+This library is licensed under the MIT license, and is copyright Brandseye PTY (LTD).
+See the license files for details.